instructure/instructure-ui/README.md

 }
 ```

-For the default theme you'll also need to include the ['Open Sans' font](http://www.google.com/fonts#UsePlace:use/Collection:Open+Sans:400,300,500) in your application.
+For the default theme you'll also need to include the ['Lato' font](http://www.google.com/fonts#UsePlace:use/Collection:Lato:300,400,400i,700,700i) in your application.

 ### Customization